Exhibitions concept

 “I am pleased that Hesham Malik has chosen to exhibit his work at the Regional Museum of Jílové, which is dedicated to the history and processing of gold.
 This has resulted in a symbolic connection between the “golden” past and contemporary art.
 Hesham Malik’s paintings offer a fresh perspective on how this precious metal can be utilized artistically, educationally, and narratively,” remarks museum director Šárka Juřinová.

-In the exhibition titled “Longing,” Hesham Malik meticulously charts his artistic creations while embarking on a quest to unravel the essence of happiness within his paintings.
+In the exhibition titled “Reminiscence,” Hesham Malik meticulously charts his artistic creations while embarking on a quest to unravel the essence of dark history within his paintings.